CSE232-MSU/CSE232/labs/lab06.md

 Although there are a few different conventions for what exactly defines well-formed code, the important thing is to be consistent.
 For this assignment, we will be evaluating your homework solution with respect to the [Google Style Guide](https://google.github.io/styleguide/cppguide.html).
 The point of this part of the lab is to evaluate (and improve) code by using a consistent style.

-**Warning**: much of the code we have shown in videos and examples may not conform to Google's standards.
+**Warning**: The code we have shown in videos and examples may not always conform to Google's standards.

 ### Rules